TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Deprecation/Index.rst

    $GLOBALS['TYPO3_CONF_VARS']['LOG']['TYPO3']['CMS']['deprecations']['writerConfiguration'][\TYPO3\CMS\Core\Log\LogLevel::NOTICE] = [];

-*Note:* Due to how the configuration files are being merged this disabling can only be done in :file:`AdditionalConfiguration.php` and not in :file:`LocalConfiguration.php`.
+*Note:* Due to how the configuration files are being merged, this disabling can only be done in :file:`AdditionalConfiguration.php` and not in :file:`LocalConfiguration.php`.

 For more information on how to configure the writing of deprecation logs see :ref:`logging-configuration-writer`.